OpenTechConsult/social-app-front/README.md

 - We also use styled components and CSS.
 - Pusher is used since MongoDB is not a real-time database like Firebase, and you want the posts to reflect the moment someone hits the submit.

-In this project, you build a social media app that has Google authentication.
-The app’s look and feel just like the popular Facebook social network.
-The user can post an image along with descriptive text.
+In this project, we build a social media app that has Google authentication.
+The app looks and feels just like the popular Facebook social network.
+The user can post an image along with the descriptive text.